DimitriosPpd/Forecasting_energy_demand/README.md

 # Forecasting energy demand with a Feed-Forward Neural Network

 This project is about forecasting energy consumption from smart meter data.
 The data is provided by CKW (https://www.ckw.ch/landingpages/open-data) and the anonymized ID used is '03466ed913455c281ffeeaa80abdfff6'.
+The data has been extracted from 2021 till February 2024 and merged into a single file.
 The provided Notebook is part of my thesis called 'Low voltage low forecasting using ensemble methods'.

 The notebook has 7 parts: